Center for Growth / Self Esteem Therapy in Philadelphia: Increasing confidence and self esteem.

 - Honor your progress: just like starting a workout routine at the gym, going through a self-esteem workout is a challenge.
 You will be better able to stick with it if you enjoy the process.
 Once a month or so, reflect back and look at the changes you have gone through.
 Congratulate yourself for surviving challenge.
 Take yourself out for a treat to celebrate.
 Go for ice cream, ask a friend to dinner, buy a new dress, get a mani/pedi, take a nap, go on vacation.
 The bigger the change, the bigger the reward.

-Using these simple steps one at a time or all together (just like a full body workout) will help you learn to appreciate yourself and your body, redefine your worth and value, assert needs and boundaries, and increase overall confidence and self-esteem.
+Using these simple steps from the Self Esteem / Increasing Confidence Exercise Developed at Center for Growth / Self Esteem Therapy in Philadelphia, one at a time or all together (just like a full body workout) will help you learn to appreciate yourself and your body, redefine your worth and value, assert needs and boundaries, and increase overall confidence and self-esteem.
 Keep adapting and changing the strategies as needed to keep progress moving and be sure to reward yourself sporadically!